 The food pantries of Door County, working in partnership with United Way and the Community Foundation, have created the Door County Food Pantry Coalition.
 It’s our community’s coordinated, sustainable response to providing food and other supplies to people who are struggling during the global pandemic and economic recession.
 If you’re able to help out, please consider making a donation or volunteering your time.

-There is no qualification process to access the pantries during this health crisis.
-Yet please remember that the Door County Food Pantry Coalition is NOT paid for by the government.
+Please remember that the Door County Food Pantry Coalition is NOT paid for by the government.
 Our pantries are able to help you because of the generous donations of your friends and neighbors.
 If you’re having a hard time making ends meet, the members of the Food Pantry Coalition want to extend a helping hand.

 While everyone is working together through the Coalition, each food pantry operates in a different way.
 Some pantries are only able to provide non-perishable items, while others can offer refrigerated and frozen foods.
 A few pantries also make toiletries and other household supplies available.
 In some cases, the pantries allow you to come into their facility to pick out what you need.
 Others take your “order” for what you need then bring it outside to you.

-Please look through the list of the pantries below to understand what each one offers and how they operate.
+Please look through the list of pantries below to understand what each one offers and how they operate.
 Then decide which one is best suited to help you during your time of need.

 1. Washington Island Community Health Program Food Pantry